-(6) Must provide a plan for outreach and inclusion of underserved and disproportionately affected populations.
+(7) Must provide a plan for outreach and inclusion of underserved and disproportionately affected populations.

-All proposals developing and preparing a clinical trial study must include a written plan in the application for outreach and study participation by underserved and disproportionately affected populations.
+All clinical trial proposals must include a written plan in the application for outreach and study participation by underserved and disproportionately affected populations.
 Applicants should also address how the research team has or will incorporate diverse and inclusive perspectives and experience in the implementation of the research project.